 The money supply for property investing is getting tighter.
 It is becoming harder to obtain finance because policy is changing in an effort to protect New Zealand’s banking system.
 So now is a good time to think about where your money supply comes from and..Read Article

-For our property investors the issue of claiming repairs and maintenance as a deductible expense is of major importance because this type of activity is generally the largest cost after interest expenditure when owning a rental property.
-Capital improvements are of no immediate or..Read Article
+For property investors, the issue of claiming repairs and maintenance as a deductible expense is of major importance because this type of activity is generally the largest cost after interest expenditure when owning a rental property.
+Capital improvements are of no immediate or future..Read Article

 If you're investing in residential property, seeking to maximise your ability to succeed and minimise risk, then this is a 'must read'.